davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## Other Root Transitions

 The mechanisms in this document can aid PKI transitions beyond key rotation.
-For example, a PKI may transition from classical roots to post-quantum ones.
-A CA operator may generate a postquantum root CA and, using the mechanism in {{acme-extension}}, issue from the classical and postquantum roots concurrently.
+For example, a CA operator may generate a postquantum root CA and use the mechanism in {{acme-extension}} to issue from the classical and postquantum roots concurrently.
 The subscriber will then, transparently and with no configuration change, serve both.
 As in {{key-rotation}}, newer relying parties can then remove the classical roots, while older relying parties continue to function.

 This same procedure may also be used to transition between newer, more size-efficient signature algorithms, as they are developed.